Skip to main content

 • The five anchor gists are publicly hosted at gist.github.com/chopmob-cloud/.
 No login required.
 Each gist’s vectors.json is JCS-canonicalised; the gist’s content hash anchors the substrate state.

-• The matrix runs are documented in memory-graph/projections/cross_impl_validators.md — every run records the date, the runner version, the digest set, and which third-party attested it.
+• The matrix runs are documented in the AlgoVoi memory-graph (projections/cross_impl_validators.md) — every run records the date, the runner version, the digest set, and which third-party attested it.
+The public attestation summary is at the 8-implementation cross-validation record dated 2026-05-24 in the conformance vectors repository (_attestations/2026-05-24-8-impl-cross-validation.md).

 • Third-party attestations on record: @amavashev (Python), @Ectsang (JavaScript), @seritalien (Rust, runner shipped 3.5 hours after the AlgoVoi publication of the per_chain_envelope_v0 set).